DeeNewcum/dotfiles/README.md

 I sometimes work on older Un*x variants (eg. Solaris 9), so I prefer to use tools that have a bare-minimum of dependencies.
 Generally, this means older versions of Perl (using minimal non-core modules) and Bash scripts.
 Sometimes it means a non-GNU toolset, or KSH-88 scripts.

 I work on ~5 different machines on a daily basis, and ~10 on a monthly basis.
-Even when modern toolsets are available, I prefer to minimize the number of extra tools I need to build, and to minimize the number of non-core Perl modules my tools use.

 ## My environment ##

 I frequently work in Ubuntu, RHEL, and Solaris 9.

 My personal preferences are: Vim or Vi, Perl, Bash, and Screen.
 (I want to try out tmux and zsh soon)

+## TODO ##

+There are several other large pieces of live-config-files that aren't checked in yet, that I would like to.
+These may take some work to figure out:

+* Firefox profile (ie. ~/.mozilla/firefox/$profiledir), particularly the Greasemonkey scripts.
+* Android Tasker "programs"
+* my Tropo.com scripts

 ## Similar projects ##